 None of the women had ever paddled before.
 They ranged in age from 29 to mid 60s and they were in different stages of physical fitness.
 For some it was the first form of exercise that sounded interesting enough to try.
 Some saw paddling as an exercise that would prove that they still had control over their bodies and that they could conquer this disease.
 Some were just finishing treatment so their physical strength was compromised.
 If that wasn’t enough, various types of surgeries left some members with limited upper body movement.
 This didn’t stop Dorothy.
 Her desire to share the sport she loved so much had her out several times a week from February through the end of summer teaching and training this new team.

 The team has grown from those first 29 members to more than 100+!
 Pink Phoenix has raced in Rose Festival every year since our first appearance in 1997.
 In 1998, the Gorman Cup Race was added to the Rose Festival races.
 The race is named in memory of Pink Phoenix™ founding captain Michele Gorman, who died that spring.
 The Gorman Cup attracts other breast cancer survivor teams to Portland and is an exhibition race.
-Every year, Pink Phoenix™ invites non-paddling survivors to join us on the boat as we race across the Willamette River.
+Every year, Pink Phoenix™ invites non-paddling survivors to join us on the boats as we race across the Willamette River.